pre 1850 Slavetrading & Liverpool

 1975 Own branding

 In 1975 at the request of Harrods in Knightsbridge, London, Peter Reed was asked to brand their bed linen so as to differentiate the range from the flood of Chinese imports which had commenced following President Nixon’s visit to China in 1972.
-Initially the range was branded ‘PR’ and later became known as PETER REED – a brand which was subsequently sold to a Chinese based company.
-Following Peter Reed’s death in 2000, the company was continued by his son and daughter-in-law (Karen) under the brand REED FAMILY LINEN.
+Initially the range was branded ‘PR’ and later became known under his own name – a brand which was subsequently at the centre of a global trademark dispute following his sudden death in 2000 and is now being claimed by another company.
+The company is continued today by Peter Reed’s son (Mark) and daughter-in-law (Karen) under the brand name REED FAMILY LINEN.

 1989 International expansion